anan44/it-starts-with-clojure/materials/4-state-in-clojure/7-no-need-for-atoms.md

 # 4.7.
 No Need for Atoms

-Atom is useful tool and I wanted to tell you about it, so not knowing about it won't bother you like it did bother me.
+Atom is useful tool and I wanted to tell you about it, so that not knowing about it won't bother you like it did bother me.

-Even though atom is useful tool, we should not over use it.
+Even though `atom`s are useful, it should not be over used.
 Especially when the reality is the we rarely really need it.
-In many cases we can store the state in other ways.
-Recursion being the most common way to do so.
+In many cases we can store the state in other ways, recursion being the most common way to do so.

 As mentioned before Clojure does not handle classical recursion very well, thus we rely on loop/recur when utilizing recursion.

-We built this application using atom, since it was an easy way to demonstrate the functionality of atom.
+We built this application using an `atom`, since it was an easy way to demonstrate the functionality of `atom`s.
-But fact we did build this application utilizing atom does not mean we had to so, nor that we should do so.
+But the fact that we did build this application utilizing `atom`s does not mean we had to so, nor that we should do so.
 In fact this sort of application should be built using recursion.

-We will now refactor the application to work without atom.
+We will now refactor the application to work without `atom`s.

-Let's start by deleting the def shoppings block.
+Let's start by deleting the `def` shoppings form.
 We won't be needing that anymore.
-We can also delete the add-shopping function, since that only directly deals with the atom.
+We can also delete the add-shopping function, since that only directly deals with the `atom`.
 Nor will we need add-product-to-shoppings, so let's delete that too.